mdo/wtf-forms/index.md

 * We use `:after` to generate a custom background and directive (*Choose file...*).
 * We use `:before` to generate and position the *Browse* button.
 * We declare a `height` on the `<input>` for proper spacing for surrounding content.
+* We add an explicit label text for assistive technologies with an `aria-label` attribute.

 In other words, it's an entirely custom element, all generated via CSS.